Morrantho/rw_gmod/garrysmod/addons/runeware/lua/runeware/_global/readme.md

   * cond
     * The conditional you wish to evaluate.
   * a
-    * The value returned is cond is true.
+    * The value returned if cond is true.
   * b
-    * The value returned is cond is false.
+    * The value returned if cond is false.
   ### Example:
   ```lua
   local str=choose(5>10,"Yes","No");